agentlang-ai/agentlang-docs/docs/tutorial.md

 ```

 Note that we have removed the `:PostedBy` attribute from `:BlogPost`.
-Also keep in mind that, when the `:contains` relationship
-is defined, the meaning of `:identity` in `:BlogPost.Name` also changes - it's no longer a global property but a property
+Instead, each blog-post will be contained under the
+`:User` that creates it.
+This is achieved by the `:PostsBy` "contains" relationship which declares the `:User` entity to be
+the "parent" of the `:BlogPost` entity.
+You might've noticed that the `:BlogPost.Name` attribute is now marked as `:id` - this
+was earlier marked as `:guid`.
+A `:guid` is globally-unique - only a single instance of `:BlogPost` with a particular name
+can exist in the whole system.
+An attribute marked as `:id` is also a unique-identifier - but its uniqueness is scoped under a
-applied in the context of the parent `:User`.
-In other words, two users can both create a blog-post with the name `"post01"` under them, but only once.
-To capture this change, we have marked `:BlogPost.Name` as the `:path-identity` attribute of a blog-post.
+parent entity-instance.
+In other works, more than one `:User` can create a `:BlogPost` with the same name, but only once.
+We also
-This means, the `:Name` will uniquely identiy a blog-post under a `:User`.
-We've also added a new `:Id` attribute to act as the
-blog-post's system-wide (or `global`) identity.
-The value for an attribute of type `:Identity` will be an auto-generated UUID.
+need an attribute to act as a globally-unique identifier for a blog-post - now this role is played by the `:Id` attribute whose type
+is `:Identifier`.
+The type `:Identifier` expands to `{:type :UUID :guid true :default <an-auto-generated-uuid>}`.

 Let's test our updated model.
 First delete the old data-file - `data/blog` - as the [schema](concepts/schema-migration.md)
 for our model has changed.
 Then start the application by running the `fractl run` command and try the following requests.